- Why Patient First

 Receive great industry news once a week in your inbox

 We built tab32 because we believe that current technology isn’t serving patients.
 At this very moment, many in the industry are experiencing the economic impacts of having vulnerable patient data siloed on in-office servers (here is a link to the potential security risks of server based technologies).
-However, this is a conversation that goes much deeper than Covid-19; it is a conversation around having a disaster readiness plan for your business.
+However, this is a conversation that goes much deeper than COVID-19; it is a conversation around having a disaster readiness plan for your business.

 Hopefully, we start a conversation about the future.
-In the meantime, you need solutions, even if you are a tab32 client or not.
+In the meantime, you need solutions, whether you are a tab32 client or not.
 As members of the dental community and contributors to the dental healthcare system, we wanted to offer some short-term solutions and helpful resources for dentists who are struggling to communicate with their patients and aren’t able to access medical records, during these uncertain times.

 Solutions for emergency tele-dentistry: